athem135-source/PDBOT/SECURITY.md

 # Security Policy

-## ⚠️ PROPRIETARY SOFTWARE - GOVERNMENT USE ONLY
+## ⚠️ PROPRIETARY SOFTWARE - RESTRICTED USE

-**PDBot is proprietary software owned by the Planning & Development Commission, Government of Pakistan.**
+**PDBot is proprietary software owned by Hassan Arif Afridi, developed for the Planning & Development Commission, Government of Pakistan.**

 Unauthorized access, use, or distribution is strictly prohibited and may be subject to legal action under Pakistani law.

 ### Licensing & Authorization

 For licensing inquiries or authorized use requests, contact:
-- **Hassan Arif Afridi**
+- **Hassan Arif Afridi (Copyright Holder)**
 - **Email:** hassanarifafridi@gmail.com
-- **Organization:** Planning & Development Commission, Government of Pakistan
+- **Client:** Planning & Development Commission, Government of Pakistan

 ---